swcarpentry/2014-04-14-wise/novice/shell/base_lesson/00-intro.md

     its support for automating repetitive tasks,
     and that it can be used to access networked machines.
-*   The shell's main disadvantages are its primarily textual nature and its cryptic commands.
-There's definitely a learning curve!
+*   The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be.

 </div>